black tongue, 2019, 35mm photo

 Santíssimo, RJ, 1993

-max wíllà morais was trained by the evangelical church in theater, singing, dance and theology from 12 to 19 years old.
-From the age of 18, they entered Visual Arts at UERJ and began to draw with line in egg shells, create arrangements with branches and fabrics and to photograph.
-Today, they express through images, objects, colors, masses, traces and apparitions.
-The work mobilize histories, geographies and material and immaterial relations with the world.
-It also investigates the visible and invisible experiences of the black diaspora, especially when referring to strange and familiar encounters.
-Currently represented by the Sé Gallery.
+Tadaskia Wíllà O. Morais, also known as max wíllà morais, was trained by the evangelical church in theater, singing, dance and theology from 12 to 19 years old.
+From the age of 18, she entered Visual Arts at UERJ and began to draw with line in egg shells, create arrangements with branches and fabrics and to photograph.
+Today, she express through images, objects, colors, masses, traces and apparitions.
+Her works mobilize histories, geographies and material and immaterial relations with the world.
+She also investigates the visible and invisible experiences of the black diaspora, when referring to strange and familiar encounters.
+Currently shie is represented by Sé Gallery.

 interview by Igor Furtado, published on 24/09/2020